-Everybody wants to be part of something bigger than themselves.
-Every.
-Single.
-Person.
-Perry’s Annual Benefit has a big vision . . . one that outlasts generations and benefits the fishing community by making it a far better place for future fishermen.
-Each November, on the Saturday nearest to November 13th (which is Jessica’s Birthday) Perry’s Bait and Tackle holds their annual benefit.
-Claire—our shop manager has organized each of our benefits and does a great job reaching out to the community.
-The benefit is family friendly, with face painters, a bouncy house and a photo booth for the youngsters, live music, 50/50 raffles, a silent auction, fishing obstacle course, drawings for a number of gift cards or other items, and a rig-tying expo for the older crowd.
+Our goal was to begin an education fund for Ashley’s three daughters and establish an artificial reef in her honor.
+Perry’s Annual Benefit began over 12 years ago.
+Jessica Perry had a big vision . . . one that outlasts generations and helps to benefit the fishing community by making it a far better place for future fishermen.
+Each fall, Perry’s Bait and Tackle holds their annual benefit to establish artificial reefs off our beautiful coastline.
+The benefit is family friendly, with face painters, a bouncy house and a photo booth for the youngsters, live music, 50/50 raffles, a silent auction, drawings for a number of gift cards or other items, and a rig-tying expo for the older crowd.

 The first year (2017), our benefit was organized and establish an education fund for Jessica’s three children and to create an artificial reef in her honor.
 When Jessica was murdered, our fishing community lost a staple in our little fishing village.
 Together with teamwork, philanthropy and love, we dropped a memorial reef for Jessica Perry at Pawley’s Island Reef (PA 11 - 33° 25.975' N - 079° 00.600' W).
 Years before, Jessica created a reef fund for the founder of Perry’s Bait and Tackle, Mr. Winston Perry at Paradise Reef (PA 09).